 How Facet Wealth invests your money

 Facet Wealth stresses that all of its investment recommendations are based on the individual needs of each client.
-The firm has four primary asset allocation programs, which are based on a client’s risk tolerance: Aggressive, Moderately Aggressive, Moderate and Conservative.
+The firm has four primary asset allocation programs, which are based on a client’s risk tolerance level:

-Funds are typically invested in various mutual funds, exchange traded funds (ETFs), stocks and bonds.
-Facet recommends both short-term purchases (those to be held less than a year) and long-term purchases (those held for a year or more).
+Client money is typically invested in exchange-traded funds (ETFs), though the firm may also manage other assets such as mutual funds, stocks and bonds.
+Facet Wealth recommends both short-term purchases (those held less than a year) and long-term purchases (those held for a year or more).

 All services are provided on a discretionary basis in line with the client’s objectives, meaning the firm makes day-to-day decisions about buying and selling securities.
 The client can, however, indicate if there are securities they don’t want to invest in for whatever reason.